Ilie Balaci

-Ilie Balaci (/ro/; 13 September 1956 – 21 October 2018) was a Romanian football player and manager.
+Ilie Balaci (/ro/; 13 September 1956 – 21 October 2018) was a Romanian professional football player and manager.

 A midfielder, he spent 12 of his 15 years as a professional with Universitatea Craiova, appearing in more than 300 official games with the club and winning seven major titles.
 Nicknamed Minunea blondă ("the Blonde Wonder"), Balaci is considered one of the greatest Romanian footballers of all time.

 Club career

 Balaci was a product of Universitatea Craiova's youth system, where he started to play football at age 9.
 He made his Divizia A debut on 12 August 1973, when Universitatea's coach Constantin Cernăianu used him as a starter in a 1–1 draw against Jiul Petroșani at the age of 16.
 On 25 November he scored his first goal when he opened the score after 40 seconds, defeating goalkeeper Vasile Stan with a 25-meter shot in an eventual 2–1 loss to Nicolae Dobrin's Argeș Pitești.
 He managed to win the league title in his first season, contributing with three goals scored in 27 appearances.
 In the same season, he played four games in the UEFA Cup campaign, as "U" Craiova got past Fiorentina in the first round, being eliminated in the following one by Standard Liège.